NP Program Financing

 NP

-Origination fee $0
+Origination fee $0 ideal

-Repayment term 10 years post-grad
+Repayment term 5 to 20 years

-In-school deferment Yes
+In-school deferment Yes (most top lenders)

-Prepayment penalty None
+Prepayment penalty None (most top lenders)

 Eligible programs MSN, DNP, Post-Grad Cert